 Then there exists a singular flat metric $g$ on $S$ locally given by

-on $U_\alpha$, where $q_\alpha$ is the local representation of $q$ on $U_\alpha$. \end{proposition}
+on $U_\alpha$, where $\phi_\alpha$ is the local representation of $\phi$ on $U_\alpha$. \end{proposition}

+We can see from Proposition \ref{qdsfm} that in the flat metric induced by a $k$-differential, a singularity of order $a>-k$ is a conical singularity of angle $\frac{2\pi(a+k)}{k}$.

-\begin{definition} Let $q$ be a meromorphic $k$-differential on a Riemann surface $S$ and $g$ is the singular flat metric defined as in \eqref{adaptedkdtog}.
-Set $S^o:=S\setminus\Sigma$, where $\Sigma$ is the set of critical points of $q$.
-A smooth curve $\sigma:[0,\varepsilon)\to S^o$ is a \emph{geodesic} for $q$ if it is a geodesic for $g$. \end{definition} \begin{definition} Let $q$ be a meromorphic $k$-differential, $g$ a singular flat metric.
-We say $q$ and $g$ are \emph{adapted} to each other if they have the same geodesics. \end{definition}
+\begin{definition} Let $\phi$ be a meromorphic $k$-differential on a Riemann surface $S$ and $g$ is the singular flat metric defined as in \eqref{adaptedkdtog}.
+Set $S^o:=S\setminus\Sigma$, where $\Sigma$ is the set of critical points of $\phi$.
+A smooth curve $\sigma:[0,\varepsilon)\to S^o$ is a \emph{geodesic} for $\phi$ if it is a geodesic for $g$. \end{definition} \begin{definition} Let $\phi$ be a meromorphic $k$-differential, $g$ a singular flat metric.
+We say $\phi$ and $g$ are \emph{adapted} to each other if they have the same geodesics. \end{definition}